bundiroberts/delani-studio/README.md

 #Description -

-Delani studio is a website that helps to practice and understand Bootstrap and JQuery.
+Delani studio showcases who they are and what they do, through some projects displayed.

 #Installation Instructions-